Openmacro/openmacro/README.md

 https://github.com/user-attachments/assets/9360dfeb-a471-49c3-bbdc-72b32cc8eaeb

+> [!WARNING]
-> Project is in its early stage of development.
-Optimisations & safety not guaranteed until first version release.
+> DISCLAIMER: Project is in its early stage of development.
+Current version is not stable.

 openmacro is a multimodal personal agent that allows LLMs to run code locally. openmacro aims to act as a personal agent capable of completing and automating simple to complex tasks autonomously via self prompting.